tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 But on the other hand I feel this 50/50 split very keenly.
 I've clutched to the identity and narrative of "independent consultant" so strongly over the last 8 years that to suddenly find myself split between these identities has caused more internal anguish than I'd like to admit.
 Well, ok actually let me just admit it.
 It's been hard.
 I've felt stuck.
 Paralyzed.
 Weirdly conflicted about simple things.

 I don't have the solution yet.
-But before we think about that let's dig stick with the recap a little further.
+But before we think about that let's stick with the recap a little further.

 ## Consulting Work Recap